 - Moyles,J. (ed.)
 (2005) The Excellence of Play.
 2nd ed.
 Maidenhead: Open University Press

 - International Play

 - Play Today

-The Certificate in Playwork will develop pathways into integrated children and young people’s services, youth and community work, or Leader in Charge in Playwork posts.
-There will also be opportunities to progress to further education to gain a professional level qualification.
+The Certificate in Playwork will give you the opportunity to work in integrated children and young people’s services and youth and community work.
+You could also progress to further education to gain a professional level qualification.

 How to apply

-In order to gain a placement on the course you should have:
+In order to study this course you should have: